mrapp-ke/MLRL-Boomer/doc/quickstart/parameters.rst

 * ``--model-dir`` (Default value = None)

-  * The path of the directory where saved models are located.
+  * The path of the directory where models should be stored.
 If such models are found in the specified directory, they will be used instead of training from scratch.
 If no models are available, the trained models will be saved in the specified directory once training has completed.

 * ``--parameter-dir`` (Default value = None)

-  * The path of the directory where configuration files that provide parameter settings are located.
+  * The path of the directory where configuration files, which specify the parameters to be used by the algorithm, are located.
 If such files are found in the specified directory, the specified parameter settings are used instead of the parameters that are provided via command line parameters.

 **Output**